saltyrtc/saltyrtc-meta/Task-WebRTC.md

 ## Outgoing

-The task's data SHALL be a dictionary/an object containing the following items:
+The task's data SHALL be a `Map` containing the following items:

-* The *exclude* field MUST contain a list/an array of WebRTC data channel ids (non-negative integers) that SHALL not be used for the signalling channel.
-This list MUST be available to be set from user applications that use specific data channel ids.
+* The *exclude* field MUST contain an `Array` of WebRTC data channel ids (non-negative integers) that SHALL not be used for the signalling channel.
+This `Array` MUST be available to be set from user applications that use specific data channel ids.
 * The *max_size* field MUST be set to the value described by the *Detecting the Maximum Message Size* section.